Anti-football

+From left to right: Massimiliano Allegri, Antonio Conte, José Bordalás, Sean Dyche, Mikel Arteta, José Mourinho and Diego Simeone.
+All of these managers have been accused of playing anti-football.

-"Anti-football", also known colloquially as haramball, is a playing style in association football that emphasizes a highly defensive and aggressive approach, relying mainly on passing and involving the deployment of all team members except the striker behind the ball.
+Anti-football, also known colloquially as haramball, is a playing style in association football that emphasises a highly defensive approach, relying mainly on passing, set-pieces and involving the deployment of all team members except the striker behind the ball.
 The goal of the tactic is to prevent the opposing team from scoring, rather than pursuing an offensive strategy to win the game.
-Managers known for such tactics include José Bordalás, Diego Simeone, José Mourinho, Sean Dyche, Walter Smith, Massimiliano Allegri, Mikel Arteta, among others.
+Managers known for such tactics include Massimiliano Allegri, José Bordalás, Sean Dyche, Antonio Conte, José Mourinho, Diego Simeone and Mikel Arteta.
+Managers accused of playing anti-football usually deny using such tactics, though Walter Smith openly admitted to using anti-football tactics at Rangers following criticism from Lionel Messi after Messi's Barcelona drew 0–0 away in the 2007-08 UEFA Champions League (UCL) group stage with Rangers.

-The term is also used to describe teams that intentionally prevent the game from progressing by kicking the ball forward without attempting to reach any players, engaging in acts of diving and time-wasting, and kicking the ball away during free kicks.
-Such actions often result in a yellow card by the referee.
+The term is also used to describe teams that intentionally prevent the game from progressing by kicking the ball forward without attempting to reach any players, engaging in acts of diving or time-wasting, and kicking the ball away during free kicks.
+By doing so, the teams aim to stifle progression by the opponent and reduce the amount of time the ball is in action.
+Many of these actions often result in a yellow card by the referee.

-UEFA, the governing body of football in Europe, offers a fair play prize to teams that prioritize fair play, including avoiding anti-football tactics.
-Teams that seek to "unlock" the game by playing offensively, taking risks, retaining possession, and avoiding fouls, receive higher fair play scores.
+UEFA, the governing body of football in Europe, offers a fair play prize to teams that prioritise fair play, including avoiding anti-football tactics.
+Teams that seek to "unlock" the game by playing offensively, taking risks, retaining possession and avoiding fouls, receive higher fair play scores.
 The three highest-rated teams in Europe automatically qualified for the Europa League from 1995 to the 2014–15 season.
 They continue to receive a monetary reward for their fair play.
+Although many have criticized such pragmatic tactics over the years, some managers like Mourinho, Allegri and Simeone have achieved success with their tactics while also gaining a cult following.